bbagy/RNake/README.md

 Replace `your_prokka_output.gff` with the name of your Prokka output file, and `your_cleaned_output.gff` with the desired output filename.

+## Output

+The final output of the pipeline is a CSV file named **merged_counts_with_gene_names.csv**.
+This file contains the merged count data with gene names mapped from the provided GFF file.
+It is located in the project’s output directory and can be used for downstream analysis.

 ## Required Tools

 The pipeline requires several tools, which are specified in the YAML files for Conda environments: